DouglasOrr/DouglasOrr.github.io/src/2020-03-data-for-machines/article.md

 ## Writing code for humans

-As I program, I have two audiences - _people_ (myself and others) reviewing the code, and _machines_ compiling/interpreting/linting/documenting the code.
+As I program, I have two audiences - _humans_ (myself and others) reviewing the code, and _machines_ compiling/interpreting/linting/documenting the code.
 All programs must be written for machines to read (otherwise they're not programs in formal language, they're essays in natural language).
 And almost all programs should be written for humans to read.

 Writing code for a machine means I can't write